What Kind of Goats?

 Our LaManchas have, perhaps, the most obscure

 history of any of the popular breeds.
 References were made to short-eared

 goats as far back as ancient Persia.
-The exact background is
+The exact background is as yet, however,

 In more recent history, a crate of the short-eared goats was sent to the Paris World's Fair for exhibition (1904).
 The inscription was unclear, but the words, "LaMancha, Cordoba, Spain," were easily read.
 The name "LaMancha" stuck and became the accepted term for the American version as well.
 Phoebe Wilhelm is reported to be the first to establish a herd comprised of Lamanchas.
 She owned approximately 125 in the 1920's.
 As few true-type bucks were available, those of the other breeds were used to propagate the race.
 Even after years of hybridization, however, the true LaMancha characteristics continue to dominate.

 LaMancha goats can come in any color.
 Their ears must be 2 inches or smaller to conform to their breed standard.
 They are a hearty sturdy breed of medium size that are very people orientated.
 Horns are of a lighter brown or black, and smallish, tending to curl back more like the Big-Horn sheep as the animal ages.